jess-duong/rockbuster-stealth-sql-analysis/README.md

 ---

 *Data source: Rockbuster Stealth PostgreSQL sample database provided by CareerFoundry.
 Fictional dataset representing a global DVD rental company (599 customers, 108 countries, ~$61K total revenue).*

-*For questions about methodology or to discuss this analysis, please reach out via [LinkedIn](https://linkedin.com/in/jessica-duong-35690847/) or open an issue in this repository.*